-To us, cutting a person off from the community for eating a piece of bread with a bit of yeast in it seems to be 'over the top'.
+To us, cutting a person off from the community for eating a piece of bread with a bit of yeast in it seems to be 'over the top.'
 What's the big deal?

-As a metaphor or "shadow" (Colossians 2:16-17), it is a very small thing that infiltrates and grows.
+As a metaphor or "shadow" (Colossians 2:16-17), it is a tiny thing that infiltrates and grows.
 Usually, leaven or yeast is understood to symbolize something negative.
 For instance, Jesus warned his disciples to "be on your guard against the yeast of the Pharisees and Sadducees" by which he meant their teaching that resulted in hypocritical and faith-denying lives (Matthew 16:5-12).

 Second, the action of eliminating leaven from a person's diet and home was an expression of that person's faith.
-We have already seen in the Passover how the action of painting blood on doorframes was a sign of faith.
+We have already seen in the Passover how the act of painting blood on doorframes was a sign of faith.
 So eating non-yeasted bread was also a sign of faith marking that person as a true member of the covenant community of Israel.